dbt-labs/dbt-postgres/README.md

 This ensures the version of `psycopg2` will match that of `psycopg2-binary`.

-## Running Tests
+## Contribute

-We use `hatch` to facilitate testing.
-See `CONTRIBUTING.md` for a detailed explanation.
+See `CONTRIBUTING.md` for a detailed overview of contributing a code change to this adapter.

 ## Join the dbt Community